aryclenio/React-Clean-Architecture-Model/README.md

 # React-Clean-Architecture-Model
-A React front-end project using clean architecture model, inspured in Clean Architecture book by Uncle Bob
+A React front-end project using clean architecture model, inspired in Clean Architecture book by Uncle Bob